 If you wish to use a gifted deposit for a mortgage, lenders and solicitors have a legal duty to ensure that your deposit gift is credible.
-For instance, your deposit gift can come from family savings and not a third party loan.
-In addition, lenders particularly need to establish that the deposit is being gifted and not loaned.
-A deposit that is loaned and not gifted, can be a red flag for the majority of lenders.Enquire Now
+For instance, your gift can come from family savings but not a third-party loan.
+A deposit that is loaned and not gifted will be a red flag for most lenders.

 What is a gifted deposit?

 A gifted deposit is where all or part of your mortgage deposit is given to you, typically by a family member.
 You can either use the gift for your entire deposit, or you can add the gift to your own savings.

 If a mortgage deposit is given to you as a loan, it doesn’t constitute a gift.
 If you have to pay the deposit back at any point, then this also doesn’t constitute a gift, as it becomes a loan.